jerryting/base-nio/README.md

 ##Important notice

-Basenio does not implement any protocol base on tcp or udp, It transfer all data by **BYTE** for what is whether server or client. and so,  you must package any protocol what you want
+Basenio does not implement any protocol based on tcp or udp, It transfer all data by **BYTE** for what is whether server or client. and so,  you must package any protocol what you want

 ##How to use